-- B. Development Standards Flag Lots - 1.
-Lot Area Calculation a.
+The areas contained within the accessway or pole portion of the lot shall not be counted toward meeting the minimum lot area requirement, except for the a.
 Front and rear yard: The minimum front and rear yard requirement for a single detached dwelling on a flag lot is 30 ft.
 This requirement is reduced to 20 ft for the development of middle housing.